Tiffany678/BakeryShop_PassionProject/README.md

 # Overview of My Bakery Web Application

 In this tutorial, I'll implement a simple e-commerce application.
-I'll develop an API using Spring Boot and a client application that will consume the API using React.
+I'll develop an API using Spring Boot and test with Spring RestTemplate.

-Basically, the user will be able to add/remove products from a shopping cart/ favorite page, increasing/ decreasing item counts and to place an order.

 ## Backend Part